Canine Chiari-like malformation: Symptoms

-Clinical signs for CM include behavioural signs of pain- vocalization, head scratching/rubbing, reduced activity, reduced stairs / jumping ability, spinal pain, altered emotional state (behavioural change to more timid, anxious or aggressive), sleep disturbance and touch aversion.
-Common symptoms in human patients include, severe headache and neck pain, dizziness, vertigo, disequilibrium, visual disturbances, ringing in the ears, difficulty swallowing, palpitations, sleep apnea, muscle weakness, impaired fine motor skills, chronic fatigue and painful tingling of the hands and feet, pruritus.
+Clinical signs for CM include behavioural signs of pain vocalization, head scratching/rubbing, reduced activity, reduced stairs/jumping ability, spinal pain, altered emotional state (behavioural change to more timid, anxious or aggressive), sleep disturbance and touch aversion.
+Common symptoms in human patients include, severe headache and neck pain, dizziness, vertigo, disequilibrium, visual disturbances, ringing in the ears, difficulty swallowing, palpitations, sleep apnea, muscle weakness, impaired fine motor skills, chronic fatigue and painful tingling of the hands and feet, and pruritus.

 Diagnosis

 Diagnosis of CM alone is challenging and identified by anatomical characteristics and ruling out other disorders.
-Whole spine MR imaging may be used to evaluate the extent of syrinx formation (fluid filled cavity within the spinal cord) in CM dogs, developing a thermal camera-based screening test for the disorder and a method of measuring the actual syrinx volume from MR images.
+Whole spine Magnetic Resonance Imaging (MRI) may be used to evaluate the extent of syrinx formation (fluid filled cavity within the spinal cord) in CM dogs, developing a thermal camera-based screening test for the disorder and a method of measuring the actual syrinx volume from MR images.

 Before the introduction of MRI, the diagnosis of CM and SM were commonly confused with that of allergic skin disorders, disk disease, ear infections and epilepsy.
 After CM was reported in human patients, the initial research was provided for the diagnosis of animals.
 MRI in animals is safe, however, to ensure that the patient remains motionless, light general anesthesia is required.

 According to recent studies, thermography may be a useful tool in the diagnosis of CM and SM.
 Thermography requires no sedation or clipping of hair for a dog to be imaged by the infrared camera.
 After the image is captured, computer software is used to assess changes in the temperature and color pattern to detect abnormality.